filakhtov/gentoo-use-docs/sys-apps/systemd.md

 It is safe to disable the flag, unless there is a need to seal a journal or support the DNSSEC downgrading mode.

 ### gnuefi
-This flag passes the `-Dgnu-efi=true` option to the Meson build script and enables compilation and installation of a `systemd-boot` - a SystemD EFI boot manager.
+This flag passes the `-Dgnu-efi=true` option to the Meson build script and enables compilation and installation of a `systemd-boot` - a systemd EFI boot manager.
 The `systemd-boot` can be used as a lightweight replacement for a GRUB bootloader on systems that support the UEFI.

 This flag should be enabled on UEFI systems to use the `systemd-boot` bootloader.